E-commerce Web Design

 Process: Card Sorting / Sitemap / Task Flow / User Flow

 An open card sorting activity was conducted with 3 participants and consisted of 62 categorical terms commonly found on online clothing stores.
-Through observation and feedback, I was able to analyze how the participants structured certain information.
+Through observation and feedback, I was able to understand how the participants structured information in their minds, which informs how I should then design the information architecture of Mirror’s website to be intuitive for the user.

 There are various ways people categorize clothing terms